 - Reconsider the geometry of the space to increase the distance between workstations.

 - Deploy hands-free technologies for frequently used items like switches and water taps.

 - Do not let workers leave their personal belongings behind.
-Employees should get rid of empty coffee cups or water bottles and clear their entire workstation.
+Employees should eliminate empty coffee cups or water bottles and clear their entire workstations.

 - Get rid of upholstery and fabrics that are difficult to wipe down and sanitize.

-- Do not use chemical-based disinfectants on monitors, keyboards, or other devices that can be damaged by a harsh cleaning agent.
+- Do not use chemical-based disinfectants on monitors, keyboards, or other devices that a harsh cleaning agent can damage.